8 Natural Ways to Strengthen Your Bones

 - Reducing your risk of fractures during old age

-- The most effective way to absorb calcium is to consume it throughout the day in different foods.
+- The most effective way to absorb calcium is to consume it throughout the day from different foods.

-- Although there’s the option of taking calcium supplements, they might not be absorbed as well as food.
+- Although there’s the option of taking calcium supplements, they might not be absorbed as well.

-If you only consume a fraction of the calcium that you need in a day it might not be enough to help you avoid building up a deficiency, which can cause problems in the long run.
+If you only consume a fraction of the calcium that you need in a day it might not be enough and it can cause problems in the long run.

 4. Get enough vitamin D

 This vitamin helps your body absorb and fix calcium in your bones.
-You can obtain vitamin D by eating fish, liver, cheese, or by exposure to sunlight.
+You can obtain vitamin D by eating fish, liver, cheese, or through exposure to sunlight, for instance.

-Many people are still deficient in this vitamin, however, and must take supplements to maintain optimal levels.
+However, many people are still deficient in this vitamin and must take supplements to maintain optimal levels.

-A good way to strengthen your bones is to go for a 30 minute walk every day in a park.
-Just be sure to apply sunscreen to prevent getting burned.
+A good way to strengthen your bones is to go for a 30-minute walk every day in the park.
+Just be sure to apply sunscreen to prevent getting burnt.